If you have a skinny kid or underweight child, you may be uncertain about your child’s health.

 If you’ve tried these suggestions, consider further assistance from a Registered Dietitian or your pediatrician if you are concerned about your child’s weight.

-If you think part of the problem is related to a limited food variety, my resource, Try New Food: How to Help Picky Eaters Taste, Eat & Like New Food, can help!
+If you think part of the problem is related to a limited food variety, my book, Try New Food: How to Help Picky Eaters Taste, Eat & Like New Food, can help!

 It takes you through some steps to encourage your child to expand his food repertoire without pressure or negative feeding.